 Nick and Terry Saban established the Nick's Kids Foundation while he was at Michigan State, which has continued to this day.
 Since they arrived in Tuscaloosa, the Sabans have donated nearly $6 million to over 150 charities through their foundation.
 They've partnered with Project Team Up and Habitat for Humanity, as well as donating thousands of dollars to scholarship programs.
 The devoutly religious couple also provided donations to build the Saban Catholic Student Center with the St. Francis Catholic Church.

-As long as the Alabama football team keeps their winning ways and reaching the College Football Playoff, the 67-year-old coach figures to lead the Tide until 2025 when his contract expires.
-Beyond that, it’ll be a toss up if he continues with another new deal deep into his 70s.
-Even if he doesn’t continue after his current deal expires, it’s safe to say Nick Saban has a pretty healthy bank account waiting for him when he inevitably walks off into the sunset.
+As long as the Alabama football team keeps their winning ways and reaching the College Football Playoff, the 70-year-old coach figures to lead the Tide until 2029 when his contract expires.
+Beyond that, it'll be a toss-up if he continues with another new deal deep into his 70s.
+Even if he doesn't continue after his current deal expires, it's safe to say Nicholas Lou Saban has a pretty healthy bank account waiting for him when he inevitably calls it quits.